 To take into account these two significant characteristics of ESC, we propose a novel model called \textbf{P}ri\textbf{o}r \textbf{K}nowledge \textbf{E}nhanced emotional support conversation with latent variable model~(\textbf{PoKE}).
 The proposed model could not only fully tap the potential of prior knowledge in terms of exemplars and strategy sequence, but also model the one-to-many mapping relationship of strategy.
 First, we construct prior knowledge of exemplars and strategy sequence before training.
 Then we use a fine-tuned dense passage retrieval (DPR) \cite{karpukhin2020dense} to retrieve a set of responses semantically related to the input context, and build a first-order Markov transition matrix of strategy sequence from training set.
 To model the one-to-many mapping relationship of strategy, we introduce conditional variational autoencoder (CVAE) \cite{sohn2015learning} to predict diverse probability distribution of strategy conditioned on current conversation and prior knowledge of strategy sequence.
 Furthermore, we assign exemplars with different attentions according to the distribution of strategy to emphasize those more relevant exemplars.
 Lastly, we apply the technique of memory schema to effectively incorporate encoded prior knowledge and latent variable into decoder for generation.

-\textbf{The key contributions are summarized as follows:} (1) We propose a model, \textbf{PoKE} to promote emotional support conversation by effectively modeling the prior knowledge in terms of exemplars and strategy sequence, and the one-to-many mapping relationship of strategy.
+\textbf{The key contributions are summarized as follows:} (1) We explore the emotional support conversation task under the setting of no external knowledge base and propose a novel model, \textbf{PoKE}.
+PoKE can promote emotional support conversation by effectively modeling the prior knowledge in terms of exemplars and strategy sequence, and the one-to-many mapping relationship of strategy.
 (2) We utilize strategy distribution to denoise the exemplars and apply a memory schema to effectively incorporate encoded information into decoder.
 (3) Experiments on benchmark dataset~(i.e., ESConv) of ESC task demonstrate that our method is superior to existing baselines on both automatic evaluation and human evaluation.
+Compared with the model using external knowledge, PoKE still can make a slight improvement in some metrics.
 (4) Importantly, we reveal that abundant prior knowledge is conducive to high-quality emotional support, and a well-learned latent variable is critical to the diversity of generations.